Dimitris-Tzilopoylos/easy-auth-module/README.md

 - `auth`: Configuration options for authentication behavior.
 - `mailOptions`: Configuration options for email communication, including verification and password reset emails.

-Sure!
-Here's the documentation for the endpoints provided by the easy-auth-module:

 ---

 ## Authentication Endpoints